Updated: Feb 14

 Toss the spaghetti through the white wine and clam sauce until well-coated, swirl the pan until the noodles are cooked al dente.
 This way, the pasta will absorb all the briny flavour of the clam liquid as it finishes cooking.
 If the noodles seem dry, add some of the reserved pasta water.

-Toss in a knob of butter, stir through the fresh chopped parsley, season with black pepper and some freshly grated Parmesan, if you wish.
+Toss in a knob of butter, stir through the fresh chopped parsley, season with black pepper.

 For a final touch of crunch, sprinkle the dish with toasted bread crumbs.
 They will mingle with the pasta, and absorb the clam juice.